Mckaila/azure-content/articles/active-directory/active-directory-aadconnect-accounts-permissions.md

 - In Express Settings, we require more privileges so that we can setup your configuration easily, without requiring you to create users or configure permissions separately.

-- In Custom Settings we offer you more choices and options, but there are some situations in which you’ll need to ensure you have the correct permissions yourself.
+- In Custom Settings, we offer you more choices and options, but there are some situations in which you’ll need to ensure you have the correct permissions yourself.

 ## Related documentation
 If you did not read the documentation on [Integrating your on-premises identities with Azure Active Directory](active-directory-aadconnect.md), the following table provides links to related topics.